LERCAutomation/DataSearches-UserGuide/setup/setup.rst

 	Installing the Data Searches tool from Windows Explorer

+.. raw:: latex

+   \newpage

-	- Installation will begin after confirming you wish to install the tool on the dialog that appears (:numref:`figConfirmInstall`).
+Installation will begin after confirming you wish to install the tool on the dialog that appears (:numref:`figConfirmInstall`).

 .. _figConfirmInstall: